 - Names of businesses, organizations, or groups (including the names of performing groups)

 - Pseudonyms of individuals (including pen or stage names)

 - Catchwords, catchphrases, mottoes, slogans, or short advertising expressions

 - Listings of ingredients, as in recipes, labels, or formulas.
 When a recipe or formula is accompanied by an explanation or directions, the text directions may be copyrightable, but the recipe or formula itself remains uncopyrightable.

-A trademark is more difficult to get than a copyright, but you might be able to trademark a book is the U.S. Patent and Trademark Office thinks the duplication of titles would be confusing or would dilute someone's brand.
+A trademark is more difficult to get than a copyright, but you might be able to trademark a book title.
+The U.S. Patent and Trademark Office is the federal agency that processes and approves trademark applications.

-Even if you can't copyright a book title, or the other items listed above, you can register the title as a trademark.
+Even if you can't copyright a book title, or the other items listed above, you may be able to register the title as a trademark.
+The trademark office looks at whether your trademark might be confused with an existing trademark.
 For example, "Chicken Soup for the Soul" is a registered trademark, as is the "Dummies" series of books.

 Before You Copyright or Trademark, Do a Search

 You don't have to do a search to see if your work has already been copyrighted, because it is unique to you.
-But if you want to use a book title, you should first check (on Amazon) to see if anyone else has used that title.
-If the title has been used in a similar book, you may want to change it to avoid confusion by readers.
+But if you want to use a book title, you should first check (online) to see if anyone else has used that title.
+If the title has been used in a similar book, you might still want to use it.
+Or you may want to change it to avoid confusion by readers.

 If you want to see if a title has been trademarked, you can use TESS, the online search at the U.S. Patent and Trademark Office.
 Then you can start the trademark process.